 During the viaduct closure, we partnered with eleven Seattle employers to implement flexwork solutions, allowing their employees to avoid peak commute hours and take up less space on the roads.
 Participating companies included Amazon, The Bill & Melinda Gates Foundation, Nordstrom, Expedia Group, JPMorgan Chase, Chateau Ste Michelle, Airbnb, PATH, Grange Insurance Association, and Rad Power Bikes, as well as the City of Seattle.
 Here are some of the creative strategies that employers tried out:

-Grange Insurance Association implemented a telework policy allowing employees to work remote or work different hours to avoid peak commute times.
-Many Grange employees worked a half day in the office during the closure, leaving midday and finishing their workday from home to avoid the evening commute peak.
+Grange Insurance Association implemented a telework policy allowing employees to work remotely or work different hours to avoid peak commute times.
+Many Grange employees worked a half-day in the office during the closure, leaving midday and finishing their workday from home to avoid the evening commute peak.